DzakiAmran/Testnet/Inery/README.md

 <img src="">

 > if you use VPS from Contabo, name server in `Reverse DNS Management` on your dashboard account
+> if use Azure, name server fill same with IP Address

 - Save Secret Phrase